When you change job, your pension options change too. It’s a great time to look at your pension provision and make some improvements.

 And if you change job a second time, you’ll have the same questions about dealing with old pensions on your hands again.

 3. Move your pension into an account in your own name

-It’s also possible to move your pension into an accountant a pension provider with only your name on it.
+It’s also possible to move your pension into an account with only your name on it.
 This is called a Personal retirement bond, or sometimes a Buyout bond.
-You can also use a PRSA.
+(You can also use a PRSA).

 Taking control of pensions from your old jobs has several advantages.

 This route enables you to cut the cord with your old job.
 And at the same time, your pension stays independent from your new employer.

 If you move your money into a Personal retirement bond, you control the investment choice (aided by your financial advisor).
 You also have the benefit of transparency on charges (which are generally competitive by comparison to many company pensions), and the ability to move from one pension provider to another if you wish.

 Taking control is also a great starting point for tracking down pensions from jobs you had years ago – it’s never too late to reclaim those pension contributions, however small.

 And lastly, by moving your pension into a personal fund, you’ll increase your options for drawing on that money when retirement day finally comes.